 Maciag et al (2006) Neonatal antidepressant exposure has lasting effects on behavior and serotonin circuitry.
 Neuropsychopharmacology 31 47 PMID: 16012532

-Maciag et al (2006) Evidence that the deficit in sexual behavior in adult rats neonatally exposed to citalopram is a consequence of 5-HT1 receptor stimulation during development.
+Maciag et al (2006) Evidence that the deficit in sexual behavior in adult rats neonatally exposed to cital. is a consequence of 5-HT1 receptor stimulation during development.
 Brain Res 1125 171 PMID: 17101120

 Do you know of a great paper that uses Citalopram hydrobromide from Tocris?
-If so please let us know.
+Please let us know.